infinityworks/Policies/ISO-9001/AdoptionPolicy/readme.md

 If you are a member of the pension scheme, we shall make employer contributions during OAL and any further period of paid adoption leave based on your normal salary, in accordance with the pension scheme rules.
-Any employee contributions you make will be based on the amount of any adoption pay you are receiving, unless you inform the [People Team](people@infinityworks.com)that you wish to make up any shortfall.
+Any employee contributions you make will be based on the amount of any adoption pay you are receiving, unless you inform the [People Team](people@infinityworks.com) that you wish to make up any shortfall.
 We may make reasonable contact with you from time to time during your adoption leave although we will keep this to a minimum.
 You may work (including attending training) on up to 10 “keeping-in- touch” days during your adoption leave.
 This is not compulsory and must be discussed and agreed with your Manager.
 You will be paid at